ridi/object-case-converter/README.md

 # object-case-converter

-Convert keys in an javascript object for some cases(camelCase, snake_case, etc.)
+Convert keys in an javascript Object or Array to the specific forms(camelCase, snake_case, etc.)

 ## Installation